esentri/domainlifecycles/readme_persistence.md

   then an alternative table name can be defined by configuration [EntityValueObjectRecordTypeConfiguration](#entityvalueobjectrecordtypeconfiguration)

-In the [NitroX Sample App](./dlc-sample) you can view a fully AutoMapping capable complex example.
+In the [Sample App](./dlc-sample) you can view a fully AutoMapping capable complex example.

-If the conventions for property-level auto-mapping are not followed, Nitrox DLC will issue an error message when the application is started and terminates.
+If the conventions for property-level auto-mapping are not followed, DLC will issue an error message when the application is started and terminates.
 In this case it is possible define a RecordMapper to intervene.

 <a name="recordmapper"></a>
 ##### RecordMapper

 RecordMappers map tables to class structures as mentioned before.
-They are part of the object-relational mapping of NitroX DLC Persistence.
+They are part of the object-relational mapping of DLC Persistence.
-NitroX DLC Persistence uses RecordMappers internally.
+DLC Persistence uses RecordMappers internally.
 As a rule RecordMappers are never called directly by the application developer.
-However, they must be registered as part of the Nitrox DLC configuration (see below).
+However, they must be registered as part of the DLC configuration (see below).

 Custom RecordMappers must implement `io.domainlifecycles.persistence.mapping.RecordMapper` or extend `io.domainlifecycles.persistence.mapping.AbstractRecordMapper`.